Kevin Sullivan (communications professional)

-Kevin Sullivan (born November 9, 1958) was the White House Communications Director, also known as the Assistant to the President for Communications, from July 24, 2006 until January 20, 2009.
-From April 2005 he was the Assistant Secretary for Communications and Outreach at the United States Department of Education.
+Kevin Sullivan (born November 9, 1958) was the White House Communications Director, also known as the Assistant to the President for Communications, from July 24, 2006, until January 20, 2009.
+From April 2005 to July 2006 he was the Assistant Secretary for Communications and Outreach at the United States Department of Education.

 Biography

 Education

 Sullivan was born in Evergreen Park, Illinois.
-He earned a bachelor of science in management from Purdue University and earned an MA in mass communication from Iona College, New Rochelle, New York.
+He earned a Bachelor of Science in management from Purdue University and earned an MA in mass communication from Iona College, New Rochelle, New York.
 He serves as an advisor to The Global War on Terrorism Memorial Foundation.

 Professional career

 Before his role in the White House, Sullivan was assistant secretary for communications at the Department of Education.
 He had previously worked as a chief spokesperson and media relations executive at NBC Universal.
 He has a background in sports public relations for NBC and prior to that for the Dallas Mavericks of the National Basketball Association.
 Sullivan was recognized five times by the media as Outstanding Public Relations Director in the NBA's Western Conference and received the NBA's 2004 Splaver/McHugh Tribute to Excellence Award.

 In January 2009, he was replaced by Ellen Moran when President Barack Obama took office.